-Figure 8-1 shows the assessment of the Major Street Plan in support of MTP development.
+Figure 8-1 shows the assessment of the Major Street Plan in support of MTP development while Figure 8-2 shows the updated Major Street Plan that was developed as part of this MTP.

 8.3 Safety Countermeasures

 To fully integrate consideration of safety in the plan, potential safety countermeasures were assessed that might address traffic safety at the top 25 crash intersections identified in Chapter 4.
 Based on the intersection crash analysis, it was found that rear end and angle crashes were the most common crash types that occurred.